Sebastianhju/Runeterra-5e/SummonerSpells.md

 # Teleport<img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-Summoners/Teleport_HD.png" align=right width=10% height=10%>
-After a ten minute channel you can teleport yourself and up to five allies to a known city or village.
+After a ten minute channel you can teleport yourself and up to five allies to a city or village you have visited during the campaign.

 ---